zaiisao/Documentation/en/Voice/android_audio.md

 Development environment:

-- A device with audio support running Android 4.1+.
+- A device with audio support running Android 4.1 or later.
-- Android SDK for API level 16+.
+- Android SDK for API level 16 or later.
-- Android Studio 2.0+.
+- Android Studio 3.3 or later.
 - Before accessing Agora’s services, ensure that you open the ports and whitelist the domains specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).

 Download the Agora SDK：